kt-sudo/gate-previous-year-questions/README.md

 # gate-previous-year-questions
-Structured repository of GATE PYQs (2007–Present) to help students practice and analyze exam trends.
+Structured repository of GATE PYQs (2007–Present) along with answer keys to help students practice and analyze exam trends.